2024 Solar Incentives Guide for Hickory, NC - Tax Credits & Rebates

 • Rebates: A rebate is a partial refund given after you've purchased your solar panels.
 Rebates may be offered by your local utility company, your county or your state.
 The discount that rebates offer is normally applied to the price of solar panels before calculating tax credits.

 • Net Metering: Make sure you speak to your Hickory utility company about signing a net metering agreement.
-This allows you to receive credit towards your utility bill every month for the value of excess energy generated by your solar panels.
-You might receive either a dollar-for-dollar credit or a percentage of the value.
+This allows you to get a credit towards your utility bill every month for the value of excess energy generated by your solar panels.
+You could receive either a dollar-for-dollar credit or a percentage of the value.

 Best Solar Financing